Nawazish Muhammad Khan

 Nawazish Muhammad Khan (died 1755), also known as Mirza Muhammad Raza, was a Mughal aristocrat and the deputy governor of Dhaka in the 18th century.

 Biography

-Mirza Muhammad Raza was the son of Haji Ahmad, the elder brother of Alivardi Khan.
+Mirza Muhammad Raza was the eldest son of Haji Ahmad, the elder brother of Alivardi Khan.
 Raza's paternal grandfather Mirza Muhammad Madani, who was of either Arab or Turkic descent, was the son of a foster-brother of the Mughal emperor Aurangzeb.
 Raza had two brothers, Sayed Ahmed Khan and Mirza Muhammad Hashim.

 Career

 Nawazish Muhammad Khan had arrived at the Bengal Subah accompanied by his father Haji Ahmad and uncle Alivardi Khan.
 He worked under his cousin Shuja-ud-Din Muhammad Khan, the Naib Nazim of Orissa, as a petty officer.
 After Shuja-ud-Din Muhammad Khan became Nawab of Bengal, Nawazish was made the paymaster of the Nawab's army.
 He was also made the superintendent of customs based in Murshidabad.
 After Alivardi Khan became the Nawab of Bengal, Nawazish was appointed Dewan of crown lands.
 He was also named the governor of Dhaka with Husain Quli Khan as his deputy governor.
 He was also given the title Shahmat Jang.

 In 1751, he founded the Furqaniyyah Dar al-Ulum Madrasa in Motijhil, Murshidabad, which he would personally supervise.
 The madrasa taught Islamic studies, Arabic, Persian and Bengali.
 He also built a jami mosque between the madrasa and his palace.